Beenham murders: Jeanette Wigmore and Jacqueline Williams

 On 17 April 1967 at 16:00, Jeanette Wigmore and Jacqueline Williams, both aged nine, went out on their bicycles together after school.
-Twenty minutes later, Wigmore's father, Tony, saw the two girls playing in the lane at the back of his house, this was the last sighting of them.
+Twenty minutes later, Wigmore's father, Tony, saw the two girls playing in the lane at the back of his house; this was the last sighting of them.

 When Wigmore had not returned home by 18:45, her father grew concerned and went looking for the girls in his car.
-Williams's father, Terry, also joined the search and, before long, a number of other villagers did too.
-As dusk approached, Tony Wigmore drove down to a disused gravel pit, known as Blake’s pit, as he knew his daughter sometimes played there.
-The pit was at the junction of Webbs Lane, Admoor Lane and Lambden's Hill and sat across the lane from gravel works called Fisher's gravel pits.
-He saw the girls' bicycles lying in Blake's pit and a short while later, at around 20:30, he found his daughter’s body.
-Wigmore was lying face down in water at the bottom of a bank.
-Williams's body was found later that same evening at 22:45 about 100 yd from where her friend had been found, she was lying face down in a pool of water and had been covered with leaves and twigs.
+Williams's father, Terry, also joined the search as did a number of other villagers.
+As dusk approached, Tony Wigmore drove down to a disused gravel pit, known as Blake's pit, at the junction of Webbs Lane, Admoor Lane and Lambden's Hill.
+He saw the girls' bicycles lying in the pit and at around 20:30, he found his daughter's body lying face down in water at the bottom of a bank.
+Williams's body was found at 22:45, about 100 yd from Wigmore's; she was lying face down in a pool of water and had been covered with leaves and twigs.

 The post-mortem, again carried out by Simpson, found that Wigmore had been stabbed five times and that three wounds in her throat had caused her death.
 Williams had been manually strangled and then drowned in a pool of water.
 The time of death for both girls was believed to have been between 17:30 and 18:45.
 It was suggested that the killer had attacked Williams first and, having sexually assaulted and murdered her, probably realised that Wigmore had witnessed the attack and likely murdered her to silence her.

 Eighty highly-trained police officers, along with officers from Scotland Yard, were drafted in to assist with the investigation.
 The gravel pit was drained and searched with metal detectors for the murder weapon.
 Villagers provided 1,350 statements and fear descended on the local community with parents ensuring that their children were never out of their sight.

 It was widely believed by local people that the person who had murdered the two girls was the same person who had murdered Waddington the previous October.